Three Questions with SailPoint’s Sr. Director of Digital Marketing and Web, Maxine Eiland

 Maxine Eiland (pronounced island) is a force to be reckoned with.
 Driven, passionate, and quick on her feet, Maxine knows how to get the job done when it comes to all things digital and web.
 It was about time we featured her in our “Women in Identity” series.
 We got to spend a few minutes with Maxine, learning what inspires her and how she defines success.
-Here are our three questions with SailPoint’s director of digital marketing and web.
+Here are our three questions with SailPoint’s senior director of digital marketing and web.

 What is your biggest strength, and where do you draw inspiration?